-The Christian journey is long and often difficult.
+The Christian journey is long and often difficult, making it hard for us to remember that "everything is gonna be all right."
 Making one's way on this journey requires an adequate vision of the destination.
 We need to see the world as God sees it as we make our way forward.
-And it is Christ who is our light, much as the star over Bethlehem was a light for all to follow - if they so chose.
+And it is Christ who is our light, much as the star over Bethlehem was a light for all to follow - if they chose.

-Our journey of discipleship is a long journey in that we are "want-it-now" people and don't appreciate that our retraining in the ways of Christ takes time.
+One problem we have is that we are "want-it-now" people and don't appreciate that our retraining in the ways of Christ takes time.
 We often fail to grasp that the retraining moves forward, not out of our successes but out of our sufferings, large and small.
 Though our destination is certain, for Christ is certain, we often see it only dimly and, sometimes, not at all.

 But we do not journey alone, for not only is God with us each step, we are accompanied by countless Christians, some who are alive now and many others who have passed on to be with Christ.
 The magi represent, you see, the revealing of the Christ child to the whole world, Jew and Gentile alike.
-The twelfth day of Christmas is January 6, the day on the church calendar called Epiphany, which comes from the Greek word meaning
+The twelfth day of Christmas is January 6, the day on the church calendar called Epiphany, which comes from the Greek word meaning "manifestation."

-"manifestation."
 Epiphany celebrates the revealing of Jesus, the Son of God, to the world.
 This is the story of the magi.